mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 ---
-id: user-management
+id: manage-identities
-title: Manage Users
+title: Manage Identities
-sidebar_label: Manage Users
+sidebar_label: Manage Identities
 ---

 Mia-Platform Console enables certain users to control the access privileges to Company resources of other users.